xnau/pardibee/readme.txt

 * added new SVG "loading" spinner
 * fixed several bugs in dropdown field options settings
 * fixed issue with duplicate IDs for rich text editors
+* fixed error message on duplicate record when importing a CSV

 = 1.9.3.4 =
 * fixed minor technical issue when updating or adding records